 See below for a step-by-step guide on how to make this Warm Brussels Sprouts Salad

-Toast the almonds in a pan over medium heat for 5-6 minutes.
-Toss the almonds to evenly toast both sides if possible.
+Toast the Almonds.
+Heat a large, non-stick pan over medium heat, and once it is hot, toast the sliced almonds for 5-6 minutes, tossing occasionally, until lightly browned and fragrant.
 Transfer the toasted almonds to a small bowl and set aside.

-Carefully spoon some of the rendered fat to a clean small bowl to make the dressing.
+Carefully spoon about a teaspoon of the rendered bacon fat to a clean small bowl to make the dressing.
 Take the pan of bacon off of the heat while you make the dressing so the bacon won’t burn.

 Stir the maple syrup, Dijon mustard, lemon juice, and a pinch of salt and pepper into the bowl with the rendered bacon fat until blended.
 Whisk in the olive oil until creamy, then season with more salt and pepper if needed.